chaiNNer-org/chaiNNer/CONTRIBUTING.md

 For more information about metadata, see the [Node Metadata section](#node-metadata).

 And that's it.
 We have successfully implemented a new node.
-Now we can start chainner and see our new node in action.
+Now we can start chaiNNer and see our new node in action.

 For more information about nodes, see the below section.